The six Grothendieck operations on o-minimal sheaves

 \begin{subsection}{On families of supports on fibers in $\tDf$} In the paper \cite{ep1} normal and constructible families of supports on objects of $\tDf$ played a fundamental role.
-Here we introduce the notion of a normal and constructible family of supports $\Phi $ on a fiber $\tilde{f}^{-1}(\alpha )$ of a morphism $\tilde{f}:\tilde{X}\to \tilde{Y}$ in $\tDf.$ We show that working in $\tbA$ will guaranty: (i) the normality and constructibility of the family $\Phi _{\tilde{f}}$ of proper supports; (ii) the normality and constructibility of the family of $c$ complete supports on a fiber $\tilde{f}^{-1}(\alpha )$ of a closed point; (iii) the compatibility of the family of complete supports on a fiber $\tilde{f}^{-1}(\alpha )$ of a closed point with the family of proper supports $\Phi _{\tilde{f}}$.\\
+Here we introduce the notion of a normal and constructible family of supports $\Phi $ on a fiber $f^{-1}(\alpha )$ of a morphism $f:X\to Y$ in $\tDf.$ \\

 First recall the following definitions from \cite[page 1267]{ep1}.

 \begin{defn} {\em Let $X$ be an object in $\tDf$.
 A family $\Phi $ of closed subsets of $X$ is a {\em family of supports on $X$} if: \begin{itemize} \item every closed subset of a member of $\Phi $ is in $\Phi$; \item $\Phi $ is closed under finite unions. \end{itemize} A family $\Phi $ of supports on $X$ is said to be {\em constructible} if: \begin{itemize} \item every member of $\Phi $ is contained in a member of $\Phi $ which is constructible. \end{itemize} A family $\Phi $ of supports on $X$ is said to be {\em normal} if: \begin{itemize} \item every member of $\Phi $ is normal;